kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 ### Continuous deployment to kubernetes made easy
 1. Declarative approach
    - I want 2 replicas, 1 ingress controller and 1 config map for service A
-   - 3 replicas, 1 secret and 1 persistent storage for service B
+   - I wast 3 replicas, 1 secret and 1 persistent storage for service B
-2. Keep the deployement exactly as I describe the target state in git
+2. Based on the desired target state in git, ArgoCD keeps the environment in-sync
-3. If anyone has manually changed the deployment, rollback to the state described in git
+3. If someone has accidentally changed the environment, ArgoCD will revert the change back the target state

 ---